• Skip to main content

 CATEGORIES Nurse Wellness

-When Is National Nurses’ Week?
+When is National Nurses Week?

-There are many ways to honor nurses.
-If a nurse helped you, you could provide them a thank you note or even a gift.
+• If a nurse has impacted you positively as a patient, you could provide them a thank you note or even a gift.

-Or, if you prefer video, you can create a thoughtful or fun video to share with a nurse who has touched your family.
+• If you prefer video, you can create a thoughtful or fun video to share with a nurse who has touched your family.

 You can send the note, gift, or video to the facility or hospital you received care from.